blin-1/extjs-cordova-mobile-template/Readme.md

-Sencha and cordova commnads to create and run this app
+Sencha and cordova commands to create and run this app

 To Create :
 cd yourWebRoot